-Echinacea is a flower that is known to have some medicinal value, and is mostly used to help support the immune system.
+Echinacea is a flower that is known to have medicinal value.
+It’s mainly used to help support the immune system.
 Most of the testing that has been done on it has referred to use in humans, so how about for dogs?

-A dog typically won’t need help boosting their immune system, as they get all of the nutrition they need from their dog food, and their immune system should be functioning fine since they don’t have to deal with the same stresses that we do.
-Some owners say they’ve used it to treat infections that their dogs have, as well as urinary tract infections, but most vets seem to recommend against it.
+Your dog typically won’t need help boosting their immune system.
+They usually don’t have to deal with the same daily stresses that we do.
+Some owners say they’ve used it successfully to their dog’s infections, as well as urinary tract infections.
+However, most vets seem to recommend against it.

-Aside from those two uses there’s not really any reason why your dog needs an echinacea supplement to lead a healthy and happy life.
-The good thing about dogs is that they get the nourishment they need from a well-formulated dog food so it’s pretty easy to keep them at their healthiest.
+Aside from those two uses there’s not really any valid reason why your dog would need an echinacea supplement to lead a healthy and happy life.
+The good thing about dogs is that they get the nourishment they need from a well-formulated dog food.
+It’s pretty easy to keep them at their healthiest.

 Can I Give My Dog Echinacea?
 Answer: Not Recommended

-People use it for all sorts of things, even for skin problems like wounds, burns, and eczema, as well as insect bites and psoriasis.
-If your dog comes down with any of these you might think of using it on them.
+It’s true that people use it for all sorts of things including skin problems like wounds, burns, and eczema, as well as insect bites and psoriasis.
+If your dog comes down with any of these you might think of using it on them as well.

-The truth is there are better ways to treat your dog for an infection than using echinacea, and your vet can give you prescription antibiotics that will be more effective and better tolerated.
-The reason echinacea is popular with us humans is that it’s all natural, and many people believe it can help keep you healthy when there’s colds and the flu going around.
+But your vet can give you prescription antibiotics that will be more effective and better tolerated.
+The reason echinacea is popular with us humans is that it’s all natural.
+Many people believe it can help maintain health when there’s colds and the flu going around.
 This isn’t likely to benefit a dog in the same effective way, not to mention it is fairly expensive as a long term supplement.